I’ve shared that two summers ago my predominant emotion was resentment.

-As I was gardening I decided, why not hold the reading challenge I was looking for?!
-Thus was born the Summer 2016 Reading Challenge!
+Last spring as I was gardening I decided, why not hold the reading challenge I was looking for?!
+Thus was born the hit Summer 2016 Reading Challenge!

-It will start now, June 1, and run through August 19, 2016.
-To enter, from the list of 15 categories read at least one book in seven different categories.
+It will start now, June 1, and run through August 17, 2017.
+To enter, read seven books from the twenty categories.
 Along the way I’ll have encouraging posts (for example, you may not know any teenagers to get a recommendation from, so I’ll interview a few and get recommendations for you).

 What’s in it for you?
-All who leave a comment on August 19th telling us the names of the books they read will be entered to win one of five $10 Amazon gift cards.
+All who leave a comment on August 17th telling us the names of the books they read will be entered to win one of ten $10 Amazon gift cards.

 Sound like fun?!